-Varicose veins are more common and easier to treat than you think.
+Varicose veins easier to treat than you think.
 They are twisted and enlarged veins you can see near the surface of your skin which can be tiny or bulging, painless or throbbing.
 They are most common in the legs.
 Nearly half of us can expect to get spider or varicose veins, especially after age 50.

 Symptoms of Varicose and Spider Veins